bludit/blog/pages/bludit-3-8-1/index.md

 Thanks to all the people who support Bludit, developers, designers, translators, a lot of new people in the community!

+> NOTE: Bludit v3.8.1 now support PHP 5.6 or higher.
+We need to start to decommission the version 5.x because is not more supported by PHP team.
+I highly recommend updating your server to some version of PHP 7.x.

 Changelog
 - [Bludit v3.8.1](https://github.com/bludit/bludit/releases/tag/3.8.1).